mcuma/chpc_singularity/README.md

   PS1="[\u@\h:\W]\$ "
 fi
 ```
+I also sometime run this to see if Singularity environment variables are defined, which tells that one is in the container: `env|grep SING`.

 ### A few caveats that I found
 - `%test` section does not seem to bring environment from /environment created in `%post` section, so, make sure to define PATH and LD_LIBRARY_PATH in the `%test` section before running tests.